Fall Cohort Dates: 10/31, 11/7, 11/14, 11/28, 12/5

-- An average of 5 to 8 hours per week spread across team members – especially during the customer interview/discovery process.
+- Work will be spread across team members – especially during the customer interview/discovery process.
 Time will be needed to determine who to talk with, and to then schedule and conduct the interviews.

 - Open-mindedness about your product/technology and your potential customers (what you find during the customer discovery process may change a lot!)